alessiobar/Bachelor-Thesis/README.md

 ## Data
 Since two different types of analysis are carried out, ie. Text Mining and Audio Mining, two datasets are used:
-- The first contains lyrics and other song-related features of 4200 different songs, it was made available by Berger et al. (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq), and it was scraped originally from *Billboard.com*. (refer to `BillboardScraper.py` to acquire any new/different data).
+- The first contains lyrics and other song-related features of 4200 different songs, it was made available by Berger et al. (see *You_S1_Data_NoBillboardRanking.csv* at https://osf.io/cbguq), and it was scraped originally from *Billboard.com*. (refer to `BillboardScraper.py` to acquire any new/different data; however as of now (2022) the Digital Song Sales charts are made available).
 - The other one contains the corresponding audio tracks, downloaded in mp3 format from *Youtube.com*